stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): Does "eq" refer to equal sign in SAS?
 -*Question* (lwang30-stat6250) : What rules does SAS follow to perform calculations in the *where* option ?
 -*Answer* (lwang30-stat6250) : The rules are the same as that in mathematical calculations.
 For example, what's in the parentheses will be calculated first.
+- Question (dlee117−stat6250): Can you use quotation marks when specifying certain character strings, or must you use apostrophes?

 [Course Textbook Chapter 4, Problem 10]
 * *Question (aalshehry−stat6250):* What does “NOOBS” in “PROC PRINT” do?